IMAGING METHODS

 - idiopathic optic neuropathy

-- the symmetrical bilateral retinal disease will not show RAPD
+- the symmetrical bilateral retinal disease does not show RAPD

 - Ischemic ocular disease (Ocular ischemic syndrome due to ophthalmic or carotid artery stenosis/occlusion)